Enough already! 4th nor'easter in 3 weeks wallops NY area

-NEW YORK (WABC) --Yet another nor'easter is dumping another round of wet, heavy snow that is expected to intensify throughout the day Wednesday.
+NEW YORK (WABC) --Yet another nor'easter dumped another round of wet, heavy snow that intensified throughout the day Wednesday.
 It's not exactly how most residents of the winter-weary northeast were hoping to kick off spring.

 It's the fourth nor'easter in three weeks, with many across the region still reeling from the first three that downed trees and power lines and left tens of thousands in the dark.
-Residents in New Jersey and New York City's northern suburbs were the worst hit during the first two, while the third took aim at coastal Connecticut and the shores of Long Island.
+Travel was treacherous, particularly on the roadways, where hundreds of accidents were reported.
+At least two involved fatalities, one in New Jersey and one on Long Island.

 In a rare treat for New York City students, public schools there joined dozens of others in canceling classes Wednesday.
+But Mayor Bill de Blasio said the schools will be OPEN on Thursday.
 CLICK HERE for Tri-State area school closings.

+Governor Andrew Cuomo declared a state of emergency for New York City, Long Island and Westchester, Rockland and Putnam counties.

+The state also sent generators, light towers, plows and salt to areas that endured storm-related power outages this month.

 Local municipalities loaded up on salt and sand ahead of the storm's arrival in an effort to make the roads as safe as possible.
 Still, residents were urged only to drive if absolutely necessary.